Shared Writing Assignments

 Tutorials and links

 Looking for inspiration?
-Go to your Resource Library, open the FFE Assignments folder and explore various shared writing assignments!
+Go to your Assignment Library, open the FFE Assignments folder and explore various shared writing assignments!